The Directors are pleased to present the 90th Annual Report together

 Post the QIP Issue, the present paid up Equity Share Capital of the

 Company is Rs.
 77,91,58,906 which comprises 77,91,58,906 Equity Shares

 of Rs.
 1 each.

 Your Company has not accepted any deposits from the public, or its

 employees during the year under review.

-Details of Loans, Guarantees and Investments covered under the
+Particulars of Loans, Guarantees and Investments made during the year

-of Loans/Advances given to Subsidiaries have been
+2015, particulars of Loans/Advances given to Subsidiaries have been

 9. Employee Stock Option Scheme (ESOP)

 As on March 31, 2016, 16,54,630 stock options are outstanding, in